BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 <div><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-map.png" width=700 height=405 loading="lazy"></div>

+# Sign up

+To enable your fintech applications to leverage ReadyRemit, contact Brightwell via the *Get in touch* form on the <a href="https://brightwell.com/contact-us/" target="_blank">Brightwell Contact</a> page.
+Fill in your name and email, mention *ReadyRemit* in the comment, and click Submit.
+Once you sign up, Brightwell will provide you with the following:

+    * A *client_id* and a *client_secret* (required for authentication) for each of your ReadyRemit client applications.
+    * A unique *senderId* (required by certain API operations) for each sender entity you register.
+    * Access to the ReadyRemit Postman Collection described in the corresponding Postman Documentation.

 # Authentication

 ReadyRemit uses the <a href="https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow" target="_blank">Client Credentials Flow</a> of the <a href="https://auth0.com/" target="_blank">Auth0</a> Platform for authentication: